igor-petruk/scriptisto/README.md

 Hello, C!
 Current user: username
 ```

+*Note:* Some templates such as `rust` take more time to build for the first time.
+The default behaviour is to supress build logs, so do not be discouraged that you do not immediately see any output.

 ## Installation

 Scriptisto is available as a prebuilt statically-linked standalone binary or distrubutions packages at [Releases](https://github.com/igor-petruk/scriptisto/releases) or at [Crates.io](https://crates.io/crates/scriptisto).